 A large bowl with masa for tamales.

 Tamales are all about a good and flavorful masa.
-Without a good masa, your tamales can turnout soggy, too hard or just plain bland.
+Without a good masa for tamales, can make them turnout soggy, too hard or just plain bland.

-In Mexico we make them with with two different types of masa: 1) Prepared nixtamalized corn masa (found at latin stores or homemade) or 2) with masa harina.
+In Mexico we make Tamales with with two different types of masa: 1) Prepared nixtamalized corn masa (found at latin stores) or 2) with masa harina, which is a specific corn flour like Maseca brand.

 Nixtamalization is a Mexican tradition the way corn is prepared.
 The Aztecs and Mayans learned that if they boiled their corn with limestone or ash from the cooking fire, it changed its qualities for the better.